-You’re at greater risk for type II diabetes if you’re overweight, sedentary or have an unhealthy lifestyle and it can happen to anyone.
-You may be a skinny person eating candy all day, but just because you’re not gaining weight does not mean you’re not at risk for diabetes.
-Fat or skinny.
+Insulin and leptin resistance means you’re at greater risk for type II diabetes if you’re overweight, sedentary or have an unhealthy lifestyle and it can happen to anyone.
+Skinny or fat.
 Diabetes does not discriminate.

 Why do you crave sugar if it’s bad for you?